raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ### The Paddles are different for Kayaks and Paddleboards

 As we have already alluded to, one of the other key physical differences between Kayaks and Paddleboards comes in the form of the paddle.

 With a Kayak you have a double ended dual blade paddle.

 With a paddleboard it is a much simpler affair with one longer single blade paddle.

+Some people prefer the simplicity of the single blade paddle, while others prefer to efficiency of the double blade.
+Both paddles are suited to each activity.

 ### Are Kayaks or Paddleboard fast?
 Which one is the fastest?

 Most people would agree that kayaks outperform paddleboards in many situations in terms of speed.
-This is not to say that paddleboards are slow, it’s an indication that if you are looking for speed on its own then a paddleboard may not be the best choice for you.
+This is not to say that paddleboards are slow though, it’s an indication that if you are looking for speed on its own then a paddleboard may not (always) be the best choice for you.

+### So what speeds can you expect with a paddleboard?

 With a paddleboard you can expect to get up 3-4  knots (around 3 mph).

 ### Which is faster to learn?
 Kayaking or Paddleboarding?

 You can pick up both Kayaking and paddleboarding in a few hours of training.
 Both are relatively easy to pick up and once you know the basics then you just have to learn to apply it on the water.
 Paddleboarding may take a little longer to learn for some people if they wish to do other activities on the board such as Yoga, Fishing or they want to change from a sitting position to standing regularly.

 ## Why do People like SUPs?